flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

 ## Revised Zettel Construction Guidelines

-1. **ID and Title**
+1. **ID and Title**:
    - Start with a unique ID and clear title for each Zettel to ensure clarity and retrievability.

-2. **Main Body (Single-focus Zettels)**
+2. **Main Body**:
+   - **2.1 Single-focus Zettels**:
        - Maintain a strict focus on one main idea or topic, crafting content for future clarity and utility.
 Annotate WikiLinks where they contribute to the topic's context, except for Index Note references.

-3. **Structure Notes**
+   - **2.2 Structure Notes**:
        - Organize and link related Single-focus Zettels under thematic sections, starting each section with a relevant annotated WikiLink.

-4. **Index Notes**
+   - **2.3 Index Notes**:
        - Use for navigation with a simple title annotation, listing relevant Single-focus or Structure Zettels for easy access.

-5. **SEE ALSO Section (applicable to Single-focus Zettels)**
+3. **SEE ALSO Section**:
-   - Include related hashtags and title-only WikiLinks for expanded thematic context, applying the exemption from detailed annotations to Index WikiLinks.
+   - Include related hashtags and title-only WikiLinks for expanded thematic context across all types of notes.
+This section is exempt from detailed annotations and is intended to aid thematic exploration and connectivity within the Zettelkasten, without the need for specific explanations within the section itself.

-6. **References**
+4. **References**:
    - List external sources or additional reading materials to support content validity and facilitate further exploration.